seastaralgebras/seastaralgebras.github.io/teaching.md

 title: Teaching
 permalink: /teaching.html
 ---

+Currently, I am a Math Instructor at AoPS Academy Princeton, and a Part-Time Lecturer at Rutgers University -- New Brunswick.

 ## Current Teaching

-I currently work as a tutor in the Math Help Center at Rutgers, a drop-in tutoring center that serves students taking undergraduate math courses -- primarily students in 100- and 200-level courses, but occasionally those in upper division undergraduate math courses.

-## Past Teaching
 <ul>
   {% for course in site.teaching %}
+  {% if course.current %}
 	<li>
 	{{ course.semester }} {{ course.year}}:
 	{% if course.link %}